 Creatively shape the future of media with a BA in emergent digital practices (EDP).
-Our EDP program brings together art, design, media, culture and technology studies in a hands-on, collaborative environment.
+Our EDP program brings together art, design, media, culture and technology studies in a hands-on, project-based, collaborative environment.

 The BA focuses on emerging digital technologies as a broader cultural phenomenon that intersects with a range of other areas of study and career fields.
 EDP invites students to work together to develop strategies and processes for addressing interdisciplinary topics.
-Together, EDP faculty and students strive to pioneer new forms of art, experiences, media and ways of knowing.
+Together, EDP faculty and students strive to innovate new forms of art, experiences, media and ways of knowing.

 Emergent Digital Practices Provides: